Antonio Mirante: Style of play

-Regarded as one of the most promising Italian goalkeepers of his generation in his youth, Mirante is an experienced shot-stopper, who is known for his athleticism, reflexes, positioning, and goalkeeping technique, as well as his ability to save penalties; with 11 stops, he has saved the 13th–highest number of penalties in Serie A history.
-A tall goalkeeper, with a large frame and a slender build, he also stands out for his aerial game and ability on high balls, while he is less effective at rushing off his line and getting to ground quickly to clear the ball away or deal with low balls and shots; as such, he is not particularly suited to playing as a sweeper-keeper.
-Due to his calm composure in goal and reserved character, his leadership and ability to organise his defence has also come into question at times in the media.
-In addition to his goalkeeping ability, he is also comfortable with the ball at his feet.
+Regarded as one of the most promising Italian goalkeepers of his generation in his youth, Mirante was an experienced shot-stopper, who was known for his athleticism, reflexes, positioning, and goalkeeping technique, as well as his ability to save penalties; with 11 stops, he saved the 13th–highest number of penalties in Serie A history.
+A tall goalkeeper, with a large frame and a slender build, he also stood out for his aerial game and ability on high balls, while he was less effective at rushing off his line and getting to ground quickly to clear the ball away or deal with low balls and shots; as such, he was not particularly suited to playing as a sweeper-keeper.
+Due to his calm composure in goal and reserved character, Mirante's leadership and ability to organise his defence also came into question at times in the media.
+In addition to his goalkeeping ability, he was also comfortable with the ball at his feet.